joinpursuit/8-0-technical-curriculum/01-fundamentals/evaluating-expressions/lesson-notes/readme.md

   console.log(sodas.pop().name[0]);
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const drink = { name: "Gatorade", colors: ["Red", "Orange", "Blue"] };
   console.log(drink.colors);
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const drink = { name: "Gatorade", colors: ["Red", "Orange", "Blue"] };
   console.log(drink.colors[1]);
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const drink = { name: "Gatorade", colors: ["Red", "Orange", "Blue"] };
   console.log(drink.colors.length);
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const drink = { name: "Gatorade", colors: ["Red", "Orange", "Blue"] };
   console.log(drink.colors[1].length);
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const drink = { name: "Gatorade", colors: ["Red", "Orange", "Blue"] };